 Nobody wants to look at a selfie where your face takes up the whooooole frame.
 This is rarely flattering and it’s actually pretty uninteresting to your followers.
 You want something in the background!
 Try to keep your face to 30% of the shot, with the other 70% going to your background.

 4 - Don’t be too creative

 There’s a fine line between genius and … not-so-genius when it comes to selfies.
 Yeah, sometimes an unusual angle can add flair to an otherwise boring selfie.
 But that doesn’t mean you have to be super creative all the time.
-Usually, an unusual angle will make your image awkward to look at, so try the weird poses sparingly.
+An unusual angle will often make your image awkward to look at, so try the weird poses sparingly.

-Okay, just in case you do insist on being creative, we don't blame you!
-Here are 3 quick creative selfie guides to check out:
+Okay, just in case you do insist on being creative, here are three quick creative selfie guides to check out:

 5 - Don’t use a tablet or iPad

 Unless your bestie is following you around 24/7 on selfie duty, you’re going to need to know how to take good pictures of yourself.
-These 10 tips will help you score better self portraits and selfies that get you more likes without sitting in front of a camera for hours.
-Oh, and avoid these 5 don’ts so you take pictures people actually want to see.
+These 10 tips (plus 5 things to avoid) will help you score better self-portraits and selfies that get you more likes without sitting in front of a camera for hours.